Jowendean/RGB-Color-Game/README.md

 Game comes equipped with two modes, easy and hard.</br>
 Easy mode has 3 colors to guess from, and hard mode has 6.</br>
 Also includes a reset button, see if you can guess the correct color on the first try given the rgb displayed.</br></br>
+Just open the RGBcolorGame.html file and play from your browser!</br></br>
 Good Luck!